RealLukeMartin/Omega-Ruby-Environment/readme.md

-#Omega Development Environment Set Up and Tips For Yosemite
+#Omega Theme Environment Set Up and Tips For Yosemite

 #### Steps assume you are starting from scratch, but you may already have some dependencies.